Silver nitrate: Halide analysis

+The silver cation, Ag+, reacts quickly with halide sources to produce the insoluble silver halide.
+This reaction is used in analytical chemistry to confirm the presence of chloride, bromide, or iodide.
 The same reaction was used on steamships in order to determine whether or not boiler feedwater had been contaminated with seawater.
-It is still used to determine if moisture on formerly dry cargo is a result of condensation from humid air, or from seawater leaking through the hull.
+It is still used to determine moisture on formerly dry cargo as a result of condensation from humid air, or from seawater leaking through the hull.